Bulimia and Hair Loss

-Bulimia and Hair Loss -This article is for information only and is not designed to aid self diagnosis.
+First of all this article is for information only and is not designed to aid self diagnosis.
 Sufferers of bulimia or other eating disorders must seek professional advice immediately from your GP.
-We may be in a position to assist when dealing with hair loss which may result.
+Furthermore we may be in a position to assist when dealing with hair loss which may result.

-Who may be affected.
-Bulimia affects both sexes.
-The average age of onset for bulimia is 18 years.
-May affect children as young as 9 and adults into their mid-40s.
+Most noteworthy, Bulimia affects both sexes.
+Also the average age of onset for bulimia is 18 years.
+Even more alarming, Bulimia may affect children as young as 9 and adults into their mid-40s.
 Both Anorexia & Bulimia may cause serious and potentially fatal physical and psychological conditions.
 Organ failure and other such vital functions may suffer serious consequences: Heart, Endocrine system, Nervous system, Kidneys, Blood etc. May result in death from multiple organ failure, starvation, gastric hemorrhaging, or suicide.

-Triggers – Self dissatisfaction, Family issues, Emotional stresses, Educational & Work problems.
+You may suffer from Self dissatisfaction, Family issues, Emotional stresses, Educational & Work problems.